-Similar to a classic thumbprint cookie, these valentine cookies use candy melts instead of jam.
-Makes a great valentine treat for that special someone!
+Similar to a classic thumbprint cookie, these valentine’s cookies use candy melts instead of jam.
+They make a great valentine’s treat for that special someone or send a batch off to school with your kids to share with their friends!

 Every year, I try to publish two or three recipes for each occasion and Valentine’s Day is no exception.
+This year, I’m so happy with these Valentine Candy Melt Cookies.
 It’s all about pink and red for me.
 If you take a look back at the recipes from previous years, you’ll certainly see the red and pink trend.

 This particular recipe came to mind when I was thinking about how to use up my leftover candy melts.
 I had quite a few colours on hand from when I made my Springtime Party Snack Mix.
 I love making cookies that are simple and pretty, and that can be packed into bags or boxes for gift-giving.